 Mutual Fund Portfolios

 Our disciplined selection process allows us to choose mutual funds which will best serve the interests of our clients.
-Although performance is a primary factor in deciding which funds to offer, our dynamic screening technique compels us to look at other factors as well.
-We look at the annual management and marketing fees charged by the fund to its investors and whether or not a fund has changed management recently.
-In addition, we favor funds that show positive returns on a consistent basis and funds with lower turnover, which minimizes taxation.
+Although performance is a primary factor in deciding which funds to offer, our dynamic screening technique compels us to also look at the annual management and marketing fees charged by the fund to its investors and whether or not a fund has changed management recently.
+We favor funds which show positive capture ratios and returns on a consistent basis and funds with lower turnover, which minimizes taxation.

-United Asset Strategies provides its clients with Prime Broker Services, an important resource which allows us to execute bond trades with a variety of brokers rather than being limited to the dealer associated with the custody of your account.
-United’s Prime Broker Services is effective in having a large variety of issues to choose from and reducing the hidden cost associated with buying and selling bonds.
-Our use of proven-successful strategies when actively trading bonds helps our clients increase their portfolios' total return and help protect against the price fluctuations consistent with interest rate moves.
+United Asset Strategies provides its clients with Prime Broker Services, an important resource which allows us to execute bond trades with multiple bond trading desks rather than being limited to the specific dealer associated with the custody of each client's account.
+The Prime Broker Service is effective in offering multiple sources to work with and reducing the hidden cost associated with buying and selling bonds.
+Our use of proven-successful strategies when actively trading bonds helps our clients increase their portfolios' total return and helps protect against the price fluctuations consistent with interest rate moves.

 Investors might be surprised to find that the hidden costs linked with purchasing bonds can be significantly higher than trading stocks.
 Bonds are traded in an over-the-counter market where dealers trade with each other and keep an inventory of bonds.
 Reasonable markups are considered fair compensation for this risk of holding an inventory.
 Each firm establishes its own markup, which varies depending upon a number of factors.
-Dealers are free to tack on excessive charges to a bond whose buyer is unaware of the accurate price and markup.
+Dealers are free to tack on hidden charges to a bond whose buyer is unaware of the accurate price and markup.
 Since United does not take possession of the bonds, we do not participate in “markups” and have the advantage of shopping around to other dealers to get the best execution.
-We simply go to another dealer if we are not satisfied with the price.
+United bids on bonds to attract the best offers.

 By writing covered calls, United is able to generate income in the form of an option premium received.
 This effectively reduces the risk of a long stock position when its price is falling, as the premium will offset some or all of the loss.
 Covered call writing also allows us to increase returns (think of the premiums as income) during intervals when the market is flat.
 During a bull market, the option may be exercised and the stock called away.
 While some upside is negated, the position is still sold at the set higher price, and the option premium received adds to any gain.